-Founded in 1894, the English Department at Aberdeen is a leading centre for the study of literature, language and creative writing.
-With a beautiful medieval campus, and exceptional library resources dating back over five hundred years, Aberdeen is an excellent place to study English at undergraduate or postgraduate level.
-Every period of literature is taught, from medieval to contemporary, and the staff include specialists in English, Scottish, Irish and American literature.
+The University of Aberdeen has been offering English degrees since 1894, and is a leading centre for the study of literature, language and creative writing.
+With a beautiful medieval campus, and exceptional library resources spanning the past five hundred years, Aberdeen is an excellent place to study English at undergraduate or postgraduate level.
+Every period of literature is taught, from medieval to contemporary, and our staff include specialists in English, Scottish, Irish and American literature.

-For further information about our undergraduate programme, please see the links below.
+For further information, please see the links below.